LitBomb/MeshCore-FAQ/README.md

 ### 7.2 Q: Is there a way to lower the chance of a failed OTA device firmware update (DFU)?

 **A:** Yes, developer `che aporeps` has an enhanced OTA DFU bootloader for nRF52 based devices.
-With this bootloader, if an OTA firmware update fails, the device goes to DFU mode when reboot, and you can try over the air firmware update again.
+With this bootloader, if it detects that the application firmware is invalid, it falls back to OTA DFU mode so you can attempt to flash again to recover.
+This bootloader has other changes to make the OTA DFU process more fault tolerant.

+Refer to https://github.com/oltaco/Adafruit_nRF52_Bootloader_OTAFIX for the latest information.

 Currently, the following boards are supported:
 - Nologo ProMicro
 - Seeed Studio XIAO nRF52840 BLE
 - Seeed Studio XIAO nRF52840 BLE SENSE
 - RAK 4631
-You can find this safer bootloader at https://github.com/oltaco/Adafruit_nRF52_Bootloader_OTAFIX

 ---